-Rent repayment orders require a landlord to repay a specified amount of rent to a tenant and/or a local council, where there has been an illegal eviction or failure to licence a property that requires licensing.
+Rent Repayment Orders require a landlord to repay a specified amount of rent to a tenant and/ or a local authority, where there has been, for example, an illegal eviction or failure to licence a property that requires licensing.

-Rent repayment orders also cover breach of a banning order or failure to comply with certain statutory notices.
-Where a rent repayment order is made, local councils may keep the money if the tenant's rent was paid by state benefits.
+Rent Repayment Orders also cover breach of a banning order or failure to comply with certain statutory notices.
+Where a Rent Repayment Order is made, local authorities may retain the money if the tenant's rent was paid by state benefits.
 Where a tenant has paid rent themselves, the money is returned to them.
-If benefits covered part of the rent, the amount is paid back pro-rata to the local council and the tenant.
+If benefits covered part of the rent, the amount is paid back pro-rata to the local authority and the tenant.